 Do you want to wear an Igorot Costume or attire?
 Before that, let’s talk on the essential things to know about Igorot Costume, whether for males, females, or kids.

 Because I wanted to help promote our rich culture, I actively participated in cultural festivals and gatherings.
 We would march on the streets in our native Igorot costumes, showcasing our traditional songs and dances.
 Those were priceless moments that solidified my desire to advocate for cultural preservation.

 I love wearing our native Igorot attires until now.
 Oftentimes, I wear them even during formal settings.
 When I was working in Manila, I would proudly wear my “bahag” (g-string) while conducting or participating in activities held in hotels and schools.

-I would passionately share with them what I know including the profound meanings embedded behind the exquisite patterns, symbols, and colors.
+I would passionately share to them what I know including the profound meanings embedded behind the exquisite patterns, symbols, and colors.